Lovell007/aimingforthestars/README.md

 #### MVP

-- Implement THREE.js, spacekit.js, and react three fiber to create a 3d solar system
 - Use NASA API to display dynamic and static information about all 9 planets and the sun
-- Allow users to create a username, password, and avatar
+- Allow users to create their own planet including name, mass, color/textures, elemental composition, moons, and description.
 - Display username and avatar in Navbar

 #### PostMVP

+- Implement THREE.js, spacekit.js, and react three fiber to create a 3d solar system
 - Use THREE.js to import flight controls and allow signed in users to traverse the 3d solar system in first person
 - Allow a 3rd person display with selectable rocket ships
 - Create an Ephemerides calculator to display planetary alignment in realtime